 Seek a New York Wage Attorney to Combat Minimum Wage Violations

 Although Amazon has decided to increase its minimum wage, many employers regularly violate federal and state minimum wage laws.
-If you have not been paid the federal or New York state minimum wage, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you have not been paid the federal or New York state minimum wage, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.